 We’ve already established that most of the time, a bad breaker trips for no apparent reason.
 It’s a surefire sign that something isn’t functioning properly and should be inspected as soon as possible.

 When talking about breakers, they are generally considered “bad” when they are faulty or malfunctioning in some way.
 This could mean that the breaker has become worn out from regular use over time, or there may have been an installation mistake that caused it to work improperly.
-Either way, when you have a bad breaker, it’ll keep on tripping until the underlying issue is addressed.
+Either way, when you have a bad breaker, it’ll keep on tripping until the underlying electrical issues are addressed.

 Can a Bad Breaker Cause Lights to Dim?